 Example README.md file for the tutorial on how to use Binder for reproducible research in R statistical environment.

-Note, the above is an example README.md file created for the purpose of the tutorial on how to use Binder for reproducible research in R. Naturally, for a real science project we would have a richer description of the study, methods, and statistical analysis in the README.md.
+Note, the above is an example README.md file created for the tutorial on how to use Binder for reproducible research in R. Naturally, for a real science project, we would have a more detailed description of the study, methods, and statistical analysis in the README.md.

 Step 4: Add the Files and Create a Commit

 Finally, we are ready to commit our files to GitHub.
 Let’s open up a terminal window.
-Remember to change directory to the right one and type:
+Remember to change the directory to the right one and type:

 git add . git commit -m "Created the binder r environment, install.r, and README files"Code language: Bash (bash)